darina-b/darina-b/README.md

-Well hellooooo there 👋 I'm Darina, nice to meet you too!😁 I'm a fresh Data Engineer with developed Data Analytics skills.
+Well hellooooo there 👋 I'm Darina, nice to meet you too!
+I'm a fresh Data Engineer with developed Data Analytics skills.
 Passionate about Data and continuous self-development and currently looking for projects where I can help.